A Characterization of Optimal Prefix Codes: Introduction

 \section{Introduction}

+This paper concerns variable-length binary codes used to transmit or store source symbols generated by a finite probability distribution.
+Our main result is the following characterization of binary prefix codes which achieve the minimal possible average codeword length for a given probability distribution over a finite symbol set.

+\begin{theorem} A prefix code is optimal if and only if it is complete and strongly monotone. \end{theorem}

+In what follows, we first give historical background, then define terminology, and finally prove the main result.

-Huffman codes~\cite{Huffman-1952} were invented in 1952 and today are widely used in many practical data compression applications, such as for text, audio, image, and video coding.
+Huffman codes were invented in 1952~\cite{Huffman-1952} and today are widely used in many practical data compression applications, such as for text, audio, image, and video coding.
 They are known to be optimal in the sense that they achieve the minimal possible expected codeword length among all prefix codes for a given finite discrete random source~\cite{Cover-Thomas-book-2006}.

-The main idea in the Huffman algorithm is to construct a code tree from a source by recursively merging two smallest-probability nodes until only one node with probability $1$ remains.
+The main idea in the Huffman algorithm is to construct a binary code tree from a finite source by recursively merging two smallest-probability nodes until only one node with probability $1$ remains.
 The initial source probabilities correspond to leaf nodes in the tree, and the binary paths from the tree's root to the leaves are the codewords.

-However, for a given source, Huffman codes are not unique, due to choices that arise during the tree construction that can be decided arbitrarily.
-Specifically, there are three types of choices that can be taken during the tree building: (1) When two nodes are merged, the choice of which node becomes a left child and which becomes a right child is arbitrary; (2) If there are three or more smallest-probability nodes, then which two of them to merge is arbitrary; and (3) If there is a unique smallest-probability node and two or more second-smallest-probability nodes, then which of these to merge with the smallest-probability node is arbitrary.
+For a given source, Huffman codes and their corresponding code trees are not generally unique, due to choices that arise during the tree construction that can be decided arbitrarily: (1) When two nodes are merged, the choice of which node becomes a left child and which becomes a right child is arbitrary; (2) If there are three or more smallest-probability nodes, then which two of them to merge is arbitrary; and (3) If there is a unique smallest-probability node and two or more second-smallest-probability nodes, then which of these to merge with the smallest-probability node is arbitrary.
+These latter two cases do not occur if probability ``ties'' are absent among tree nodes, which is almost surely true if the source itself is randomly chosen from a continuous distribution.
 After the tree is constructed all edges from parents to left children are labeled $0$ and all edges from parents to right children are labeled $1$, or vice versa.
-Without loss of generality, we will not interpret this binary edge labeling as a choice for generating multiple Huffman codes, since the same-parent node swaps that we address later in the paper can account for such constructions, too.
-Such arbitrary choices as in (1)--(3) made during the Huffman construction process can affect not only the codeword assignments, but also the Huffman tree structure, and can even change the distribution of codeword lengths.